Tech and Business Trends: Looking Ahead to the Future

 Safety Policies

-Paul Schlumper, director of Safety, Health and Environmental Services, expects that in the coming decade, there will also be a greater push for transparency and standardization across safety and health regulation, including increased inspections and enforcement across the nation.
-Under pressure from COVID-19, the Occupational Health and Safety Administration (OSHA) has worked collaboratively with the Centers for Disease Control and Prevention (CDC) to present guidance on how to protect workers during this difficult and dynamic period.
+Workplace safety continues to evolve alongside new technologies and shifting workforce expectations like digital tools, data analytics, and standardized compliance frameworks.
+Paul Schlumper, director of Safety, Health, and Environmental Services, expects that in the coming decade, there will be a greater push for transparency and standardization across safety and health regulation, including increased inspections and enforcement across the nation.
+Regulatory agencies such as the Occupational Safety and Health Administration (OSHA) are expanding their focus to include not only traditional workplace hazards but also emerging concerns such as mental health, remote work environments, and the impact of automation on worker well-being.

 Trend #2 - Connectivity